-115.112 Contracting with other entities for the confinement of detainees Auditor Overall Determination: Meets Standard Auditor Discussion N/A. Neither the facility nor the agency reports any contracts with other entities for the confinement of its detainees.
-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Contract Administrator and the PREA Coordinator; detainee logs and rosters; and randomly selected agency detainee files indicating the circumstances of their release from the Barracks.
+Auditor Overall Determination: Meets Standard Auditor Discussion N/A. Neither the facility nor the agency reports any contracts with other entities for the confinement of its detainees.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Contract Administrator and the PREA Coordinator; detainee logs and rosters; and randomly selected agency detainee files indicating release information.
+Compliance with this Standard is established.

-Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion Rhode Island State Police (RISP) develops, documents, and does its best to comply with a Staffing Plan that provides adequate staffing levels and, where applicable, video monitoring to protect detainees against abuse.
+115.113 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion Rhode Island State Police (RISP) develops, documents, and does its best to comply with a staffing plan that provides adequate staffing levels and, where applicable, video monitoring to protect detainees against abuse.
 In calculating adequate staffing levels and in determining the need for video monitoring, RISP takes into consideration: all components of the facility's physical plant; the composition of the detainee population; the prevalence of substantiated and unsubstantiated incidents of sexual abuse; and any other relevant factors.
-The average daily number of detainees varies greatly, but if there are multiple detainees at once due to a "sweep," a Trooper will be assigned to the cell.
-Normally, in the unusual event of multiple detainees, there is only one detainee in a cell.
-When there is a need to double-bunk, the detainees are asked, according to protocols and interviews, if they are comfortable with the double-bunking.
-At least once annually, RISP, in collaboration with the PREA Coordinator, reviews the Staffing Plan to see whether adjustments are needed to: the Staffing Plan; prevailing staffing patterns; the deployment of monitoring technology; or the allocation of agency or facility resources to commit to the Staffing Plan, to ensure compliance with it.
-Staffing Plans, policies, and reviews were provided to the Audit Team for review.
-Their video system records audio and visual data for at least 30 days.
-The vast majority of detainees are held for less than 8 hours.
-In circumstances in which Lincoln Woods is out of compliance with its Staffing Plan, policy requires that these instances are documented and justified; but no such incident has occurred in the past 12 months.
+The average daily number of detainees varies greatly, but if there is a high number due to a "sweep," a trooper will be assigned to the cell.
+There is an average of about two detainees per month that spend the night.
+Normally there is only one detainee in a cell.
+When there is a need to double bunk, the detainees are asked, according to protocols and interviews, if they are comfortable with the double-bunking.
+At least once annually, RISP, in collaboration with the PREA Coordinator, reviews the staffing plan to see whether adjustments are needed to: the staffing plan; prevailing staffing patterns; the deployment of monitoring technology; or the allocation of agency or facility resources to commit to the staffing plan, to ensure compliance with it.
+Staffing plans, policies, and reviews were provided to the Audit Team for review.
+The video system records audio and visuals for at least 30 days.
+During the pandemic, the protocol called for overnight stays to be at Scituate or Lincoln Barracks.
+The vast majority of detainees are held less than 8 hours.
+The Staffing Plan is based on the possibility of as many as 8 detainees.
+In circumstances during which they are out of compliance with the staffing plan, policy requires that these instances are documented and justified, but no such incident has occurred in the past 12 months.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head, Captains, Facility Commander, Troopers, and the PREA Coordinator; Documentation of Staffing Plan development process; Staffing Plan; Documentation of Annual Reviews; General Order 52 H page 8 B 1 and 2.
-Lincoln Woods complies fully with this Standard.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency's Head, Captains, the Facility Commander, Troopers, and the PREA Coordinator; Documentation of the Staffing Plan development process; Staffing Plan; Documentation of Annual Reviews; General Order 52 H page 8 B 1 and 2.

-115.114 Juveniles and youthful detainees Auditor Overall Determination: Meets Standard Auditor Discussion This PREA Standard requires that youthful detainees be held separately from adult detainees.
-The agency accomplishes this task mainly through detaining very few juvenile detainees, keeping the juveniles in facilities with no adult detainees, and keeping them in custody for the shortest time possible.
-8 juveniles were held briefly at Lincoln Woods Barracks during the past 12 months.
-Analysis: Evidence used to determine compliance with this Standard includes interviews with the Facility Commander, other administrators, documentation regarding the 8 juvenile detainees, and Troopers; and a review of detainee lists and Agency Policy found in General Order 52E.
-The facility is in full compliance with this Standard.
+115.114 Juveniles and youthful detainees

+This PREA Standard requires that youthful detainees be held separately from adult detainees.
+The agency accomplishes this task mainly by detaining very few juvenile detainees, keeping the juveniles in facilities with no adult detainees, and keeping them in custody for the shortest time possible.
+No juveniles were held in the past year.

+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the facility Commander, other administrators, and selected staff; and a review of detainee lists and Agency Policy found in General Order 52E.